ayarii/Git-GitHub-GitHubClassroom/README.md

    git push --set-upstream origin master
 ```
 - --set-upstream: The git set-upstream allows you to set the default remote branch for your current local branch
-- origin master: The default bransh
+- origin master: The default branch
 ### 5.4.
 Pull to a local repository: The git pull command si used to fetch and download content from a remote repository and immediately update the local repository to match that content
 ```shell
    git pull